 The market research audience want to hear about the customer.
 That’s what they’re paying for.
 That’s what’s going to grab their attention.

 Most of them don’t care about all the introductory waffle about methodology.
-Or the 100+ pages of charts, diagrams and commentary that give a relentless barrage of information, rather than tell a compelling story about the customer.
+Or the 100+ pages of charts, diagrams and commentary which drown them in information, rather than telling a compelling story.

 Plus, the big finale of the story should fire the audience up with inspiration about what they need to do for the customer.
 But too often, it’s a damp squib because the story’s been so badly told.